Nickklein13/Mediacreation-tool/README.md

 ![image](https://github.com/Nickklein13/Mediacreation-tool/assets/150096883/52975c7b-6481-41fb-8ad4-80bb2c6c263d)

 <h1>Using media creation tool to create a copy of Windows 10 on a USB</h1>
-This tutorial will outline how to create a copy of windows and put it on a plugged in USB device. <br />
+This tutorial will outline how to create a copy of windows and put it on a plugged-in USB device. <br />

 Having a USB loaded with Windows is especially useful for new computer builds, upgrades, or troubleshooting that necessitates a fresh windows install. <br />